 Ideally, the replication queue should be empty.

-Check when the latest backup of the current domain controller was created:
+Check when the last backup of the current domain controller was created:

 Repadmin /showbackup *

-You can also check the replication state using PowerShell.
-For example, the following command will display all replication errors it finds in the Out-GridView table:
+For example, the following command will display all replication errors detected in the Out-GridView table:

 Get-ADReplicationPartnerMetadata -Target * -Partition * | Select-Object Server,Partition,Partner,ConsecutiveReplicationFailures,LastReplicationSuccess,LastRepicationResult | Out-GridView